 Contingent Capital: The Case for COERCs

-This paper introduces, analyzes, and values a new form of contingent convertible (CoCo), a Call Option Enhanced Reverse Convertible (COERC).
-Issued as a bond, it converts to new shareholders’ equity if a bank’s market value of capital falls below a pre-specified trigger.
-The COERC avoids the problems with market based triggers such as “death spirals” as a result of manipulation or panic.
+In this paper we propose a new security, the Call Option Enhanced Reverse Convertible (COERC).
+The security is a form of contingent capital, i.e. a bond that converts to equity when the market value of equity or capital falls below a certain trigger.
+The conversion price is set significantly below the trigger price and, at the same time, equity holders have the option to buy back the shares from the bondholders at the conversion price.
+Compared to other forms of contingent capital proposed in the literature, the COERC is less risky in a world where bank assets can experience sudden, large declines in value.
+Moreover, the structure eliminates concerns of an equity price “death spiral” as a result of manipulation or panic.
 A bank that issues COERCs also has a smaller incentive to choose investments that are subject to large losses.
 Furthermore, COERCs reduce the problem of “debt overhang,” the disincentive to replenish shareholders’ equity following a decline.
-The low risk of COERCS should increase their appeal to risk-averse bondholders.